Jobijollof/LAMBDA/README.md

 #  AWS-LAMBDA

 # Creating an S3 bucket, from the console that is triggered by a Lambda function.
-Lambda is triggered everytime an object is added to the S3 bucket.
+Lambda is triggered everytime there is an input or output to the S3 bucket.

 # Requirement: